Weekly Roundup: February 3

 Underscore published their second typeface, Silta, this week.
-Designer Johannes Neumeier writes that he created Silta for “connected and global world of screen interfaces, online reading and signage.”
+Designer Johannes Neumeier writes that he created Silta for “a connected and global world of screen interfaces, online reading and signage.”
 The typeface includes 14 styles, ranging from thin to heavy; see them on the Underscore website.

 Black[Foundry]’s latest release, Clother, is a “striking series of fonts built for use in branding, corporate design, and corporate communication.”
 Containing nearly 1,000 glyphs across four languages, each with four weights, the geometric sans serif allows multinational companies to “deploy their messages across a good portion of the global marketplace, all while maintaining a consistent visual style.”
 Rather than copying directly from the ubiquitous “geometric” playbook, Clother’s characters include unique personalities, visible on lowercase f, g, y, k, w, and others.
 You can purchase Clother from the Black[Foundry] website.